PAW-PRINTS OF THE GODS (Hollow Moon #2) by Steph Bennion

 Influences from the silver screen

 "It would make a terrific movie" said Tahlia Newland of Awesome Indies, in her review of Paw-Prints Of The Gods.
 Nice reviews aside, while Hollow Moon was written as a tribute to the classic science-fiction novels I devoured in childhood, its sequel owes more to my fondness for great films.
 Some influences are obvious, others maybe not.
-(It was also written to lampoon books such as Erich Von Däniken's Chariots Of The Gods?, especially Graham Hancock's Fingerprints of the Gods, but I digress.)
+(It was also written to lampoon Erich Von Däniken's Chariots Of The Gods? and its many imitators, especially Graham Hancock's Fingerprints of the Gods, but I digress.)
 Here is a brief run-down of the movies that consciously influenced Paw-Prints Of The Gods...

 Moon Zero Two (1969)